Construction of multi solitary waves with symmetry for the damped nonlinear Klein-Gordon equation: Introduction

-The existence and properties of multi-solitary waves is a classical question for integrable models (see for instance~\cite{Miura} for the Korteweg-de Vries equation and \cite{ZS} for the $1$D cubic Schrödinger equation).
-Since then, the same question has been addressed for various non-integrable and undamped nonlinear dispersive equations: we refer for example to \cite{Mar05,MM06,CL11,CMMgn,CMkg} (and the reference therein) for the generalized Korteweg-de Vries equation, the nonlinear Schr\"odinger equation, the Klein-Gordon equation and the wave equation, in situations where stable or unstable ground states are involved.
-In those works, the distance between two traveling waves is asymptotic to $Ct$ for some $C>0$, as $t\to\infty$, and so interactions decay exponentially fast in time.
+The existence and properties of multi-solitary waves is a classical question for integrable models (see for instance~\cite{Miura} for the Korteweg-de Vries equation and \cite{ZS} for the $1$D cubic Schr\"odinger equation).
+Since then the same question has been addressed for various non-integrable and undamped nonlinear dispersive equations: we refer for example to \cite{Mar05,MM06,CL11,CMMgn,CMkg} (and the references therein) for the generalized Korteweg-de Vries equation, the nonlinear Schr\"odinger equation, the Klein-Gordon equation and the wave equation, in situations where stable or unstable ground states are involved.
+In those works, the distance between two travelling waves is asymptotic to $Ct$ for some $C>0$, as $t\to\infty$, and so interactions decay exponentially fast in time.
 There also exist multi-solitary wave with strong interaction (decaying only polynomially), where the distance between solitons is logarithmic: see for example~\cite{Jkdv,MN,TVNkdv,TVN} for the Schr\"odinger and Korteweg-de Vries type equations and systems.
 Regarding strong interactions, the early reference is actually the seminal paper \cite{MMwave}: it is concerned with the energy critical wave equation, for which the distance is in $Ct$ but solitons decay only algebraically, see also \cite{MR18} on the nonlinear Schrödinger equation.

-Note that the logarithmic distance in the latter works is exceptional while it is the generic behavior for the damped equation \eqref{NLKG}.
+Note that the logarithmic distance in the latter works is exceptional while it is the generic behavior for the damped equation \eqref{DLKG}.

-The construction of (center-)stable manifolds in the neighborhood of unstable ground state was addressed in several situations, see \emph{e.g.} \cite{BJ,KS,KNS,MaMeNaRa,NS1}.

-While the initial motivation and several technical tools originate from some of the above mentioned papers, we point out that the present article is essentially self-contained, except for the local Cauchy theory for~\eqref{NLKG} (see \cite{BRS}) and elliptic theory for \eqref{eq:elliptic} and its linearization (we refer to \cite{BL,CMkg,K}).
+See also~\cite{JJnon,JJ,JL} for works on the non-existence, existence and classification of radial two-bubble solutions for the energy critical wave equation in large dimensions.
+The construction of (center-)stable manifolds in the neighbourhood of unstable ground state was addressed in several situations, see \emph{e.g.} \cite{BJ,KS,KNS,MaMeNaRa,NS1}.
+While the initial motivation and several technical tools originate from some of the above mentioned papers, we point out that the present article is essentially self-contained, except for the local Cauchy theory for~\eqref{DLKG} (see \cite{BRS}) and elliptic theory for \eqref{eq:elliptic} and its linearization (we refer to \cite{BL,CMkg,K}).